M.I.A. (rapper): 2020–2025: Mata

 On 31 January 2020, M.I.A launched a Patreon page to fund new music, saying that her new album is "nearly finished".

 On 22 March 2020, M.I.A. released "OHMNI 202091", her first song in three years, and suggested that a new record would arrive the same year.
 On 9 September, she shared a standalone song titled "CTRL" on her website.
 She was featured alongside Young Thug on the single "Franchise" by rapper Travis Scott, which was released on 25 September 2020.
 The song debuted at number one on the US Billboard Hot 100, earning M.I.A. her first number-one single on the chart.

 On 1 November 2021, M.I.A. announced in an Instagram post that her sixth album is called Mata.
 As to the concept of the album, she described it as a way "to reflect who I am, what we want to build."

 M.I.A. released a single titled "Babylon" on Friday, 12 November.
 The single was released alongside the rappers 2010 mixtape Vicki Leekx, sold as NFTs to raise money for the Courage Foundation.
-An accompanying music video was released on her website ohmni.com and features video footage of Arulpragasam earlier in her life.
+An accompanying music video was released on her website ohmni.com and features video footage of M.I.A. earlier in her life.

 On 26 May 2022, M.I.A. shared the lead single from Mata on The Zane Lowe Show, titled "The One".
 The second single from the album, "Popular", was released on 12 August 2022 along with its official music video.
 Mata was released on 14 October 2022.

 In December 2023 the mixtape Bells Collection appeared.

-A single, "Armour" was released in January 2025.
+A standalone single, "Armour", was released in January 2025.
+Another single, "Safe", and its accompanying music video, was released in June 2025.

+2026–present: M.I.7

+On 7 April 2026, M.I.A. announced that her seventh album, M.I.7, would be released on 17 April and released its lead single "Everything".
+During her 2 May set in Dallas while opening for Kid Cudi, M.I.A. was booed after calling herself a Republican and making a comment about potential illegal immigrants in the audience.
+On 4 May, Kid Cudi kicked M.I.A. off the tour, saying "I won't have someone on my tour making offensive remarks that upsets my fanbase."